 Along my journeys and stories you’ll probably see my two trusty side kicks: Wally the Wandering Lobster and Reagan.
 Wally the Wandering Lobster is my stuffed lobster that joins me on most of my travels.
 He serves as a small piece of Maine and reminds me of where I was born and raised.
 He also loves getting his photo taken in random places along the way.
 Make sure you follow my Instagram account to see more photos of Wally the Wandering Lobster.
 My main side kick is Reagan, my Australian Shepherd mix dog that I rescued from a high kill shelter down in the Carolinas.
 Just like her momma she loves the outdoors and is my primary hiking buddy as I explore the woods of northern New England.
 You can often see us having swimming races in the lake during the summer months.

 I have a Master’s in Public Health and a Bachelor’s in Biochemistry.
 I currently work in the healthcare technology industry working on healthcare reform in a nonprofit.
 Outside of my 9-5 job, I work as a personal trainer, triathlon coach, and spin instructor at Big Sky Multisport Coaching & Personal Training.
+I also just started my own freelance writing and social media business.
+Check out my Work With Me page for more information on my writing services.
 My dream career is to work in international public health so I can travel the world and play a small role in changing the healthcare delivery system in developing counties, hence why I plan to return to grad school to earn my PhD.

 Want to know more about me?
 Check out my 20 Random Facts About Me post!